Debunking the Myths Surrounding Genetic Testing for Psychiatric Medications

 Genetic Testing for Psychiatric Medications: An Introduction

 The concept is compelling in its simplicity: Genetic testing for psychiatric medications is heralded as the epitome of personalized precision medicine, whereby the use of genetic information to guide the selection of medications is believed to lead to treatment regimens that are more likely to succeed.
 The test results could ostensibly save the patient and clinician from the potentially long and painful process of giving a medication 4-6 weeks to work and then tapering off, only to switch to a different medication and start the process all over again if the medication fails.
-However, the reality is significantly more complex, and the relative effectiveness of such tests is far from a given [2].
+However, the reality is significantly more complex, and the relative effectiveness of such tests is far from a given.

 The Science Behind the Skepticism: Lack of Proof

-Despite the growing interest in using genetic tests to guide treatment with psychiatric medications, a confluence of scientific and commercial factors has created a dearth of well-validated tests and left many patients and providers in an information vacuum.
+Despite the growing interest in using genetic tests to guide treatment with psychiatric medications, a confluence of scientific and commercial factors has created a dearth of well-validated tests, and left many patients and professionals in an information vacuum.
 The example of antidepressants is illustrative.
 The FDA has specifically warned against using genetic tests to guide the choice of antidepressants because “the relationship between DNA variations and the effectiveness of medication has not been established.”

 The FDA went further, warning that the use of gene-drug pairs in this way might lead to “inappropriate treatment” of patients that could cause “serious adverse health effects or death.”

 Research studies have produced inconsistent results regarding the ability of genetic tests to predict how individuals with psychiatric conditions will respond to a variety of psychotropic medications.
 The causes of these inconsistent results are multiple and complex.
 Mental health disorders are complex, nutritionally influenced, environmentally impacted conditions that are the result of numerous genetic, environmental and personal experiential factors.
-Genomic testing cannot determine if a person has a psychiatric disorder; if they do, which disorder it is; or—most importantly—which medications work most effectively for them even though marketing materials make it seem this is what they do.
-Furthermore, because of their spectrum nature, psychiatry patients almost always have multiple psychiatric “disorders” that blend into one another with fuzzy boundaries, meaning their genetic profile is immensely complex, making it exceedingly difficult to definably match specific medications with a patient.
+Genomic testing cannot determine if a person has a psychiatric disorder; if they do, which disorder it is; or—most importantly, as explained—which medications work most effectively for them even though marketing materials make it seem this is what they do.
+Furthermore, because of their spectrum nature, psychiatry patients almost always have multiple psychiatric “disorders” that blend into one another with fuzzy boundaries, meaning their genetic profile is immensely complex, making it exceedingly difficult to match specific medications with a patient.

 Two observations: